sakmus/somadhan/README.md

 Using the program is also pretty straight forward and easy.
 Navigate to the main branch and run the following command<br>
 `$ python3 main.py` *or,*<br> `$ python main.py`

 You will see some texts in the terminal where it will show the the adress of the website that's running.
-Click on it or copy and paste it in the browser adress bar to visit the website.
+Click on it or copy and paste it in the browser address bar to visit the website.
 It is a development server which runs on local machine but you can deploy it and use it with Nginx and other servers.
 For more details about deployment, read [Flask deployment manual](https://flask.palletsprojects.com/en/3.0.x/deploying/).

 ## Licensing